 Pre-owned systems

-You must keep in mind that water softener rentals are typically pre-owned appliances.
+You must also keep in mind that water softener rentals are typically pre-owned appliances.
 If the system is working properly, this may not be an issue.
-When you buy your own water softener, however, you can rest assured that it will be installed brand new, with fewer potential complications.
+When you buy your own water softener, however, you can rest assured that it will be installed brand new, with fewer potential complications and a warranty.

 How long do you plan to stay in your current home?

-If you intend to stay at your current home for the foreseeable future, investing in a water softener will not only provide you with safe and clean water, but will also protect your home and family in the long run.
-If you decide to sell your property, your water softener will most likely save you from having to fix blocked pipes or replace an old washing machine or water heater.
+If you intend to stay at your current home for the foreseeable future, investing in a water softener will not only provide you with safe and clean water, but will also protect your home and family from hard water without throwing money away on a rental.

 Water softener rental cost vs purchase price